The Perfect Epoxy Resin Coffee Table l Tips & Tricks For Your Next DIY

 This week Steve walks you through the process of making yet another DIY epoxy resin coffee table!
 This one is multifunctional- use it as an end table, a small desk, or whatever you can.
-Steve also drops a few tips and tricks for your future woodworking epoxy resin projects.
+Steve also drops a few tips and tricks about epoxy resin for wood.
 Follow along now!

 Skill Level: Beginner/Intermediate/Expert